Zero. Zip. Zilch.File online for free

 Save time traveling to the post office and worrying about pesky late fees by paying your taxes with a credit or debit card -- it's fast and convenient.
-When you have your taxes prepared by H&R Block, you can pay your federal tax due at a participating H&R Block office with any MasterCard®, Visa®, American Express® or Discover® credit or debit card with low convenience fees12.
+When you have your taxes prepared by H&R Block, you can pay your federal tax at a participating H&R Block office with any Mastercard®, Visa®, American Express® or Discover® credit or debit card with low convenience fees.
 The convenience fee for paying your federal tax amount with a debit card is a low fixed fee of only $2.58 per transaction.

 If you've already filed your tax return (Form 1040 and many other form types) and want to pay taxes online, visit the tax payment site.